silverton-io/buz-docs/docs/production-deployment/gcp.md

 ### 2. Upload config to [Secret Manager](https://console.cloud.google.com/security/secret-manager).

-For the sake of keeping your secrets a.. secret.. uploading the entire Honeypot config yml to Secret Manager is the easiest way forward.
+For the sake of keeping your secrets a.. secret.. uploading the entire Buz config yml to Secret Manager is the easiest way forward.

 :::info YO
-We've provided a working config sample that you can [copy/paste to Secret Manager here](https://github.com/silverton-io/honeypot-documentation/blob/main/examples/deploy/gcp/config.yml).
+We've provided a working config sample that you can [copy/paste to Secret Manager here](https://github.com/silverton-io/buz-documentation/blob/main/examples/deploy/gcp/config.yml).
 :::

-**Create Honeypot config as a Secret Manager secret:**
+**Create Buz config as a Secret Manager secret:**

 ![create secret](img/gcp/create-secret.png)